sabba11/PACS_FEMG_Abbate_Di_Primio/README.md

 A known issue involves the installation of the GetFEM++-MATLAB interface.
 In the file getfem-5.3/interface/src/matlab/gfm_commmon.c comment lines 45 and 107, both referring to `mxSPARSE_CLASS`.
 This only concerns the execution of the MATLAB routines provided in this repository.

+A known issue involves the usage of modules to load libraries.
+The code has been tested installing the external dependencies locally.
 ## Execution and postprocessing
 For details on how to execute the code and postprocess the results, refer to the `README.md` in the `test_problem` folder.